odinuv/web/en/apv/articles/sql-join/index.md

 - list all employees enrolled in a course (inner join)
 - list all licenses (including unused ones) and the employee they are assigned (outer join)
 - list all occupied meeting rooms (inner join)
-- list all customer who bought something and their contact address (inner join and outer join)
+- list all customers who bought something and their contact address (inner join and outer join)

 ### JOIN Types
 The below diagram shows all the useful join types: